ViralTexts/gtr-clusters/clusters/18601120-sn85025007-SingularVegetableSkeleton.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-lla at resides at the
-corner of Fifth avenue and Eighth street, ’a fle matrimonial
-proposition is said to have been made at as&#x27;
-The Mayor, it appears, instilled into the young.
-JS£K ’ 0 Slx eea
-a portion of his own wild,, ambitious spirit; and, wi!&amp; 0
-undoubtedly, of being, at some future day, the Wife o®. fGa&#x27;
-ident, Governor, foreign Embassador, or something K ,
-eminent sort, she gracefully yielded, and accepted the May\ 8
-band.
-He agrees also, according to the report, to settle slooskV
-upon the lady the day previous to his marriage- This will be?
-the third wife of his Excellency.”
 A curious story is told of an apple tree
 planted over the grave of Roger Williams.
 This tree- had
 pushed downward one of its main roots in a sloping direction*